How to use the TRIPSpeed Shape tab and controls

 - the score and coverage are already strong

-- you are solving cosmetic differences instead of meaningful planning differences
+- you are solving cosmetic differences instead of route-planning differences

-- every change improves one area only by making another area less believable
+- every change improves one region by worsening another

-This tab is about reaching a believable shape, not forcing a perfect overlay.
+This tab is for correcting a specific speed-shape problem, not for forcing a perfect overlay.

 - Read the main chart.